LearningLocker/docs/reporting.md

 Click the (red) minus icon next to the actor.
 Then select "OK" in the message that pops up.

 ### Filter by verb
+The did category lets you filter by verbs (how actors interacted with activities, i.e. “completed”).
 Click the (grey) square that says "Did".
 You can then add and remove verbs from the list that appears below.

 #### Adding a verb
 Click the (green) "Add" button (below the list of verbs - which may be empty at this point).
 This will add a new entry to the list of verbs, you can then type the name (`statement.verb.id`) of the verb you're searchng for in the text box.